-The city of Helsinki organized an international competition for the design of a new Central Library.
-The urban setting of the new Helsinki library is scattered with landmark buildings; the new library does not want to compete with Alvar Aalto and Steven Holl as future neighbors.
+The city of Helsinki organised an international competition for the design of a new Central Library.
+The urban setting of the new Helsinki library is scattered with landmark buildings; the new library does not want to compete with Alvar Aalto and Steven Holl as future neighbours.
 Instead Space&Matter proposes a building as an integrated extension of the Töölönlahti Park.
 The library embraces the landscape and makes visiting the building a compelling appendix to a stroll in the park.
 Withdrawn from the turbulent city life, the library is a space for tranquillity and academia.

 At the south side the building mass is completely submerged in the ground, blurring the lines between nature and the new intervention.
 The inner courtyard shapes the ‘knowledge landscape’; it provides the ground floor with light and gives a vast overview of the library's program.
 Functions that require a lot of daylight are located on the inside of the ring, next to the courtyard, while spaces that require less light are placed on the outside of this ring.